Pete Maravich, a Hall of Famer Who Set Basketball Marks

 Aside from his impressive basketball career, Pete Maravich had a range of off-court ventures that showcased his diverse talents.
 One notable venture was his foray into the world of acting with appearances in movies like “Scoring.”
 It was clear that Maravich’s allure extended beyond the basketball court.

-See also Tori Bowie Cause of Death
+See also Joanna Moore Cause Of Death

 Maravich also dabbled in coaching, sharing his knowledge and passion for the game with future generations.
 He conducted basketball clinics and camps, allowing aspiring players to benefit from his expertise.